 Job mix

-Please see https://dirac.ac.uk/our-services/ and the guidance notes for this call for a detailed description of the hardware resources.
+Please see the DiRAC website and the guidance notes for this call for a detailed description of the hardware resources.
 Please also see the comments Definition of resource hoursat the beginning of this document.
-Please complete the following table for each of system (for each combination of system and CPU/GPU partition) you apply for and please clearly specify which DiRAC system you wish to use:
+Please complete the following table for each of system (for each combination of system and CPU/GPU partition) you apply for and please clearly specify which DiRAC system you wish to use.